cyriux/RealWorldAlgebra/README.md

 ----------
 Maths structures are hidden behind many common business concepts.
 And I look for them whenever I can!

-See the (http://cyrille.martraire.com/2013/01/tdd-vs-math-formalism-friend-or-foe/)[first blog post] on my my blog
+See the [first blog post](http://cyrille.martraire.com/2013/01/tdd-vs-math-formalism-friend-or-foe/) on my my blog